 \subsection{Study population}

-In this study, we used the MIMIC-III database~\cite{johnson_mimic_iii_2016}, which is a publicly and freely available dataset characterized by ICU patients with diverse conditions of the Beth Israel Deaconess Medical Center between 2001 and 2012.
-From MIMIC-III, we extracted EHRs using the codes 410.00-411.1 for STEMI and 410.70-410.72 for NSTEMI, as defined by the International Classification of Diseases, Ninth Revision (ICD-9)\cite{jakob_disease_2017}.
-In Additional file 1, we describe the codes in detail.
-Our cohorts consist of 1,299 patients diagnosed with STEMI and 2,820 with NSTEMI with a length of stay longer than 24 hours.
-Overall, for STEMI, the median age of the patients was 67.26 ± 13.86 years, and 65\% were male.
-In contrast, for NSTEMI, the patient’s median age was 72.29 ± 13.38 years, and 58\% were male.
-Additionally, the mortality rate for STEMI was 6.77\% and 9.21\% for NSTEMI.
-Table~\ref{tab:statistics_patients} shows a summary of the statistics for each cohort.
+In this study, we used the MIMIC-III database~\cite{johnson_mimic_iii_2016}, which is a publicly and freely available dataset that offers medical information about the Intensive Care Unit (ICU) for patients with diverse conditions of the Beth Israel Deaconess Medical Center between 2001 and 2012.
+From MIMIC-III, we extracted EHRs of patients admitted to ICU after suffering from a STEMI or NSTEMI.
+We used the codes 410.00-411.1 for selecting patients with STEMI and 410.70-410.72 for NSTEMI, as defined by the International Classification of Diseases, Ninth Revision (ICD-9).
+We describe the codes in detail in appendix A and B.

-In Figure \ref{fig:overall_process}, we showed the overall process used for identifying risk markers for each sub-population.
-This process includes the extraction and pre-processing of EHRs, training and evaluating machine learning models, and identifying and validating risk markers.
-This is a common process for building and evaluating machine learning models, widely used in cardiovascular research \cite{sengupta_proposed_2020}.